ParijatSoftware/OpenAIInNetCore/README.md

 # OpenAIInNetCore
-Samples of OpenAI APIs in Net Core
+Samples of OpenAI APIs in Net Core.
+More samples coming soon...

 # Samples as of Now
 ## 1. Instant BedTime Story Generator